 In any case, always check the quality of the stitches, they should be even and have a strong thread.

-IKEA and Amazon is probably the most popular choice for any kind of furniture.
-They are good places to look for budget-friendly sofa under 300, especially Amazon because of the access to user reviews.
+IKEA and Amazon are probably the most popular choice for any kind of furniture, with low prices.
+They are good places to look for budget-friendly sofa under 300 or even under 200 (including online offer), especially through buying online with Amazon because of the access to user reviews and fast shipping.

-However, keep in mind that any new sofa under 200 or even a sofa for less than 100 should make you question its quality.
-A preferable alternative is a used sofa in good conditions.
-You can find at yard and estate sales.
+However, keep in mind that any new sofa under 200 or even a sofa for less than 100 should make you question its quality; and don’t forget the shipping cost!

 When picking a sofa bed, the same principles apply.